Over four decades of medical research suggest that talc-based products may cause ovarian cancer. Few women, however, are aware of this fact.

-Germ cell tumors are distinctly rare, occuring most often in young women, including teenagers.
+Germ cell tumors are distinctly rare, occurring most often in young women, including teenagers.
 Thankfully, around 90% of women with germ cell ovarian cancers can be cured, the National Ovarian Cancer Coalition reports.
 Stromal cell cancers are probably even less common than germ cell tumors, accounting for just 2% of all ovarian cancers.
 Most stromal cell tumors are caught early, during the first stage of cancer, leading to good prognoses in most cases.

 As with any cancer, early diagnosis is crucial, because the further cancer progresses, the more challenging it is to treat.
 Stages of ovarian cancer are determined both by the degree that the cancer has spread through the body and by the grade of the malignant tumors, which refers to the appearance and behavior of the tumor cells.
 Low-grade cancer cells still share significant similarities with normal cells, while high-grade cells may barely resemble their healthy counterparts.